archith/twitter_image_analysis/download_media/README.md

 $ pip install -r dependencies.txt
 ```

 Currently only instagram, youtube and embedded twitter image interfaces are implemented.
-Planning to add support for Vine, Imgur,
+Also, with arbitrary web-pages, we download the largest image found on the web-page.
+Code for this is adapted with thanks from Tanvir Al Amin of UIUC.

-TinyPIC as the need arises.
+Planning to add support for Vine, Imgur, TinyPIC as the need arises.

 To download embedded twitter images from apollo dumps, run download_twitter_embedded_media.py.